ubccr/coldfront/extra/djangoapps/freeipa/README.md

 resources.
 This app also provides searching FreeIPA LDAP when adding users to projects and subscriptions.

+A command line tool is also provided with this app that allows an administrator to check the consistency between Colfront and FreeIPA and optionally sync any discrepancies.

 ## Design

 FreeIPA unix groups can be set on a per subscription basis using using a